-Food combining principles first appeared in the Ayurvedic medicine of ancient India, but they became more widely popularized in the mid-1800s under the term trophology, or “the science of food combining.”
+Food-combining principles first appeared in the Ayurvedic medicine of ancient India, but they became more widely popularized in the mid-1800s under the term “trophology,” or “the science of food combining.”

 Generally, food-combining diets assign foods to different groups.

-These are usually broken down into carbs and starches, fruits (including sweet fruits, acidic fruits and melons), vegetables, proteins and fats.
+These are usually broken down into carbs and starches, fruits (including sweet fruits, acidic fruits, and melons), vegetables, proteins, and fats.

 Food-combining diets specify how you should combine these groups in a meal.

-The laws of food combining can vary somewhat depending on the source, but the most common rules include the following:
+The laws of food combining can vary somewhat depending on the source, but the most common rules are:

-- Don't combine starches and proteins.
+- Avoid combining starches and proteins.

-- Don't combine starches with acidic foods.
+- Avoid combining starches with acidic foods.

-- Don't combine different types of protein.
+- Avoid combining different types of protein.

-Two Beliefs Behind Food CombiningThe rules of food combining are mostly based on two beliefs.
+The rules of food combining are mostly based on two beliefs.

 Proponents of food-combining diets believe that these principles are essential to proper health and digestion.

 Participants were split into two groups and given either a balanced diet or a diet based on the principles of food combining.
 On both diets, they were allowed to eat only 1,100 calories per day.

 In fact, there is no evidence to support most of the principles of food combining.
-What’s more, many of the original food-combining diets were developed more than 100 years ago, when much less was known about human nutrition and digestion.
+What’s more, many of the original food-combining diets were developed more than 100 years ago, when much less was known about nutrition and digestion.

 Here’s a closer look at the science behind the claims.

-The term “mixed meals” refers to meals that contain a combination of fat, carbs and protein.
+The term “mixed meals” refers to meals that contain a combination of fat, carbs, and protein.